sideffect0/genpass/README.md

 # genpass
-Password Generator for Services in IRL
+Password Generator for Services in IRL.
+This branch maintains `C++` version.